 d.
 Yet He had commanded the clouds above, and opened the doors of heaven: Their dark sin is set against the white background of God’s goodness and constant care for them.
 He gave them and kept giving them bread of heaven and angels’ food, and they ate to the full.

 i.
-There have been many attempts to understand the giving of manna by known natural phenomena.
-It’s possible that there is a link to something along these lines, such as the sugary substance modern Arabs call mann; yet the sense of Psalm 78:24-25 is that there was something supernatural and even other-worldly about manna.
+There have been many attempts to understand manna as a known natural phenomena.
+It’s possible that there is a link to something along these lines, such as the sugary substance modern Arabs call mann; yet the sense of verses 24-25 is that there was something supernatural and even other-worldly about manna.

 e.
-And given them of the bread of heaven: John records in his Gospel that in trying to persuade Jesus to keep providing miraculous bread, those who had been fed quoted this line from Psalm 78:24 (Our fathers ate the manna in the desert; as it is written, “He gave them bread from heaven to eat,” John 6:31).
-In quoting this Psalm to Jesus they fulfilled it in a negative way, showing the same ingratitude and willingness to test God that Israel showed in the wilderness.
+And given them of the bread of heaven: John records in his Gospel that in trying to persuade Jesus to keep providing miraculous bread, those who had been fed quoted this line from verse 24 (Our fathers ate the manna in the desert; as it is written, “He gave them bread from heaven to eat,” John 6:31).
+In quoting this psalm to Jesus, they fulfilled it in a negative way, showing the same ingratitude and willingness to test God that Israel showed in the wilderness.

 i.
-“In appealing to this very psalm, the arguers were handling too sharp a weapon.”
+“In appealing to this very psalm, the arguers [those contesting with Jesus in John 6] were handling too sharp a weapon.”
 (Kidner)

 ii.
 In verse 24, bread of heaven is more literally grain of heaven – or, corn in the King James Version.
 “The manna was round, like coriander seed, and hence was rightly called corn; it did not rise from the earth, but descended from the clouds, and hence the words of the verse are literally accurate.”
 (Spurgeon)